Weddings at St Bartholomew's

 The basic cost of a wedding in St Bartholomew’s is £565 in 2021.

 This covers the legal fees set by the Church of England nationally plus local charges for heating and verger.
 Additional fees will apply if you choose to have an organist or bell-ringers.

 How do we arrange our church wedding?

-Please get in touch with Revd Fiona Jenkins.
-She will arrange to meet with you and your partner to chat about your plans and book your wedding.
+Please get in touch with Barbara or Laura at firstname.lastname@example.org or ring 01995 61252.
+We will arrange to meet with you and your partner to chat about your plans and book your wedding.

 To find out more about Church of England weddings in general visit yourchurchwedding.org